Some people say that the best programming language is the one that the developer knows best.

 Let’s talk about each part in more detail, based on the issue type.

-If your device has the board like Arduino, then most likely the firmware will be developed in the built-in C-like programming language.
+If your device has a board like Arduino, then most likely the firmware will be developed in the built-in C-like programming language.
 Everything is simple and clear enough then.
 You will need a developer who knows the syntax of C programming language (and almost any developer knows it) and preferably has experience in programming such devices.

 But if Arduino’s capabilities are not enough for your product, you should consider more advanced systems like Raspberry Pi and its analogs.
 These systems usually have the Linux operating system on board, but you can install Microsoft Windows if you wish.
 This means that firmware development is possible in almost any programming language — Python, Java, Kotlin, Ruby, JS, or PHP.
 Python is the most common programming language for these purposes.
 Let us, therefore, pick out the top 5 languages for such projects:

 - Python is the most common language for Raspberry Pi.
 There are many examples and ready-made solutions on the network.

 - Java is one of the most popular programming languages in general and for IoT projects in particular.

 - C, in fact, is the only option for projects on Arduino and similar platforms.
 It can also be used on other platforms.
 This language is very popular for firmware development as a low-level programming language.

 - Kotlin is a modern and rapidly evolving language, especially among Java developers.